Jaouad2982/Sprint-Challenge--JavaScript/Answers.md

     * explicit binding
     * using the new keyword(binding with new).

-5- you need super() to be able to inherit the parents properieties and attributes.
+5- you need super() to be able to inherit the parents proprieties and attributes.

 */